TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ```

+### Use of external information

+You are generally **PERMITTED** to use external information while developing your runs.
+When you submit your runs, please fill in a form listing what resources you used.
+This could include an external corpus such as TMDB or a pretrained model (e.g. word embeddings, BERT).
+Additionally,

+Participating groups are **PROHIBITED** from using any data from the following websites that are not already included in the train/dev sets described above. **If you do so, you will be training and/or hyperparameter tuning using test data.**
+- <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification</a>
+- <a href="https://irememberthismovie.com/" target="_blank">iRememberThisMovie.com</a>

+### Training data documentation and declaration

+The emerging practices of pretraining large language models on web-scale datasets and community sharing of these pretrained models for downstream training / model development creates challenges in tracking what training data have been used for particular run submissions.
+Given that some of our test queries are sampled from the <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">MS-TOT dataset</a> that has been publicly available online since 2021, there is a possibility that this data may have been used for training models that are employed in submitted runs.
+To ensure that we get robust scientific conclusions and insights from this year's track, we are requesting all participants to document *all* training data that were employed in the preparation of a given run to the best of your knowledge (including any data used for pretraining models that you are building on top of).
+In addition, we are also requesting participants to declare if they are 100% confident that no data from <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification</a> or <a href="https://irememberthismovie.com/" target="_blank">iRememberThisMovie.com</a> was used for training.
+We recognize that not all pretrained models publicly document their training data in details.
+So, please mark that declaration to be true *only* if you are 100% confident about all training data used in preparation of your run and can guarantee that it does not include any data from the sources mentioned.
+We do not discourage submissions where there may be some uncertainty about the training data but we want to be aware of this at the time of analyzing the evaluated results.

 ## Submission and evaluation

 **Submission form:** Coming soon!
 (You must <a href="#registration">register as a participant</a> to submit a run).